 OKRs vs. KPIs

-We wouldn’t blame you if you thought that OKRs are set to replace Key Performance Indicators (KPIs), both measure performance and success within a business.
+We wouldn’t blame you if you thought that employee OKRs are set to replace Key Performance Indicators (KPIs), both measure performance and success within a business.
 However, there’s actually a few key (sorry) differences.

 OKRs are to help you achieve grand, ambitious goals.
 They’re designed with an aspirational goal in mind, rather than a specific tangible outcome.
 Qualitative.